Dipoles and streams in two-dimensional turbulence: Structural models

 Figure \ref{fig:vortices}(b) displays mean values of the diameter, $s^{1/2}$, and of the distance $d$ between the centres of gravity of the component vortices of the pairs, compiled at several evolution times for each set of simulations.
-It shows that the diameter of the vortices depends very little on how they are paired.
-It is approximately 3--4 times smaller than the vorticity wavelength, $\lambda_\omega$, and of the same order as the $k^{-5}$ plateau in the spectra in figure \ref{fig:specs}(c).
-The distance between vortices in the same pair is somewhat larger, closer to the $k^{-3}$ spectral range.
-The proportionality between the inter-vortex distance and their diameters implies that vortex pairs remain tightly packed at this stage of their evolution, although the average distance grows slightly faster than the diameter, and the area fraction covered by the vortices decays slowly with time (figure \ref{fig:vortices}.c).
-It should be noted at this point that the intra-pair distance in figure \ref{fig:vortices}(b) offers a possible explanation to the observation in \S\ref{sec:large} that the border of the high-speed streams is not a concentration of high enstrophy.
-It follows from comparing figures \ref{fig:heath}(a) and \ref{fig:vortices}(b) that $d$ is two to three times narrower than the width $\rho_1$ of the dipole-like jets, so that, if these jets are defined as in figure \ref{fig:heath}, the dipoles are included within the jet, rather than at its border.
+The diameter of the vortices depends very little on how they are paired, and, in agreement with the estimations from the vorticity and velocity statistics in figure \ref{fig:specs}, is described well by a fraction of the vorticity wavelength, $0.3 \lambda_\omega$.
+The distance between the vortices of a pair is initially somewhat larger, of the order of $0.5 \lambda_\omega$, but it grows with $\lambda_q$, faster than $\lambda_\omega$.
+The approximate similarity between the inter-vortex distance and their diameter implies that vortex pairs remain tightly packed at this stage of their evolution, although the faster growth of the average distance means that the area fraction covered by the vortices slowly decays (figure \ref{fig:vortices}c).
+It should be noted at this point that the absolute value of the intra-pair distance in figure \ref{fig:vortices}(b) offers a possible explanation of the observation in \S\ref{sec:large} that the edges of the high-speed streams are not a concentration of high enstrophy.
+It follows from comparing figures \ref{fig:heath}(a) and \ref{fig:vortices}(b) that $d$ is 2--3 times narrower than the width $\rho_1$ of the jets, so that, if these jets are defined as in figure \ref{fig:heath}, the dipoles are contained within them, rather than at their border.
 This is consistent with the visual inspection of the snapshot in figure \ref{fig:heat}(b).